Ahmed-Khaled-Abdelmaksod/Advanced_Calculator/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 ## Author
-NAME : Ahmed Khaled Abdelmaksod
+NAME : Ahmed Khaled Abdelmaksod.
 LinkedIn : https://www.linkedin.com/in/ahmed-khaled-661298256/
-Email : ak4902280@gmail.com
+.Email : ak4902280@gmail.com
-feel free to contact me :)
+.feel free to contact me :)